Studentenverbindung: Revolution of 1848 and subsequent diversification

-First World War, Weimar Republic and National Socialist rule
+World War I, Weimar Republic, and National Socialist rule

-This lasted until the first World War, which called all of the active students to serve their country, which many welcomed euphorically.
-Fatalities substantially reduced the number of fraternity students and students in general.
-When the war was lost and the Kaiser was forced to step down and hand over the power of state to a democratic government, the fraternities' world shook in its foundations.
+This lasted until World War I, which called all students to serve their country.
+Wartime fatalities substantially reduced the number of fraternity members and students in general.
 The violence the students had experienced at war, the uncertainty of the Weimar Republic times and the deeply felt humiliation of the harsh conditions of the Peace of Versailles caused many fraternity members to enlist in the newly founded Freikorps, paramilitary organizations thought to protect democracy.
-As open battles between Freikorps members and communist activists began, many quickly radicalized throughout society, resulting in formerly non-political fraternities developing an extreme nationalist, anti-communist and antisemitic standpoint.
+As open battles between Freikorps members and communist activists began, many quickly radicalized throughout society, resulting in formerly non-political fraternities developing an extreme nationalist, anti-communist, and antisemitic standpoint.
 As this was a fertile ground for the newly founded NSDAP to flourish on, many soon committed themselves to its principles, with some, such as the Burschenschaft, expelling Jews as early as 1920.

 When the NSDAP seized power in 1933, many rejoiced, although it was soon made clear that Studentenverbindungen would not be allowed to persist.
-There are several exceptions, though, most notably the Corps Saxo-Borussia, whose members loudly discussed on different occasions if "the fuehrer were to eat his asparagus with his knife, his fork, or his paws", coming to the conclusion that he had "so large a gab, he would be able to eat it crosswise".
+There are several exceptions, though, most notably the Corps Saxo-Borussia, whose members loudly discussed on different occasions if "the fuehrer were to eat his asparagus with his knife, his fork, or his paws", concluding that he had "so large a gab, he would be able to eat it crosswise".

-This led to all Studentenverbindungen being classified as "reactionary", and most of them either dissolved themselves or were forcibly closed during 1934 to 1938.
-The former members were then reorganized in Kameradschaften ("comradeships") and forced to omit their principles of democratic vote, lifelong cooperation, honor and tradition.
+This led to all Studentenverbindungen being classified as "reactionary", and most of them either dissolved themselves or were forcibly closed between 1934 and 1938.
+The former members were then reorganized in Kameradschaften ("comradeships") and forced to omit their principles of democratic vote, lifelong cooperation, honor, and tradition.
 In secrecy, though, many of the former customs were still practised, although with the outbreak of World War II, few remained to do so during the war.